-Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, private equity and venture capital firm American Capital (NAS: ACAS) has earned a respected four-star ranking.
+Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, private equity firm American Capital (NAS: ACAS) has earned a respected four-star ranking.

 With that in mind, let's take a closer look at American Capital's business and see what CAPS investors are saying about the stock right now.